Piracetam (2-Oxo-1-pyrrolidine-acetamide)

 Cognitive impairment in elderly — evidence is mixed and conflicted

 An industry-sponsored meta-analysis claimed strong evidence for piracetam in elderly cognitive impairment, but a Cochrane review reached the opposite conclusion: 'evidence is inadequate for clinical use.'
-A 2024 systematic review found no clinical difference between piracetam and placebo on memory.
+A later systematic review found no clinical difference between piracetam and placebo on memory.
 Honest framing: the most positive piracetam evidence comes from manufacturer-sponsored sources with conflicts of interest.
 Independent assessments don't support routine use for cognitive decline.

 Acute ischemic stroke — limited and inconsistent